 Ruth is the Executive Presbyter of the Presbytery of Philadelphia.
-She serves the community and church as the Vice Chair of the Princeton Theological Seminary, Council on Theological Education panelist, and the Webb School of California Parent Liason.
+She serves the community and church as a member of the Princeton Theological Seminary board of trustees.

-Santana-Grace is also a past member of the San Francisco Theological Seminary Strategic Team.
-She received her B.A. from the College of New Rochelle, an M.P.A. from the Baruch College, and an M.Div. from the Princeton Theological Seminary.
+Santana-Grace served as Executive Presbyter of the San Gabriel Presbytery (California – 2004-2014).
+She is also a past member of the San Francisco Theological Seminary Strategic Team and former Council on Theological Education panelist.
+She holds degrees from the College of New Rochelle (B.A.), Baruch College (M.P.A.), and Princeton Theological Seminary (M.Div.).

 David is a Technology Leasing Specialist at TCF Bank/Winthrop Resources.
 He attends the Lafayette-Orinda Presbyterian Church (LOPC).
 He is a member of the PC(USA) Mission Development Resources Committee and the Santa Barbara Presbytery, and chairs the San Francisco Presbytery Property and Finance Committee.